jnlfronda/task-list.server/README.md

   - `unique_name` — the username, displayed by the client.
 - JWT validation is configured in [Program.cs](Program.cs) via `AddJwtBearer(...)`; issuer, audience, lifetime, and signing key are all checked on every request.
 - Task endpoints are protected by `[Authorize]` on `TaskController`, and every query filters by `UserId == CurrentUserId` (read from the token's `nameid` claim).
-- The login endpoint only accepts local (traditional) accounts — SSO users cannot log in via password (see §4).
 - Token lifetime is configurable via `Jwt:ExpireMinutes` (default: 120 minutes).

 **Note:** Only local accounts are supported.
 SSO is not implemented in this version.